lookit/ember-lookit-frameplayer/app/mixins/pause-unpause.rst

 pausingText [String | ``'Study pausing... \n\n Please wait'``]
     Text to display while the study is pausing (e.g., while webcam video is uploading).

+fullscreenPausedText [String | ``'Study paused \n\n Please return to fullscreen'``]
+    Text to display when study is paused because it's not in fullscreen mode

 pauseColor [String | ``'white'``]
      Background color of pause screen.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/color_value for acceptable syntax: can use either color names ('blue', 'red', 'green', etc.), or